JosephusPaye/node-graphviz/README.md

     }
 `;

-// Compile the graph to SVG using the `dot` layout algorithm graphviz.circo(graph, 'svg').then((svg) => {
+// Compile the graph to SVG using the `circo` layout algorithm graphviz.circo(graph, 'svg').then((svg) => {
   // Write the SVG to file
   fs.writeFileSync('graph.svg', svg);